samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

       math.increment:x:@.no
 ```

-## Executing lambda objects
+## Evaluating slots

 ### [eval]

-Executes each lambda object found by either inspecting its children collection, or evaluating the
+Evaluates each lambda object found by either inspecting its children collection, or evaluating the
 expression found in its value.

 ```